HeckeSiegel/RAMBO/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Spark Structured Streaming application to analyze financial market data.
+Spark Structured Streaming application to analyze financial market data (Quotes, Newsfeeds, Financial Statements) in realtime to support decision processes for fund and portfolio managers (Buy-Side in Financial Markets).

 1. Folder "examples" contains several python scripts that can be used to stream data from Kafka topics and write them into different sinks:
 * alphaVantageSector.py : get sector data from AlphaVantage, write into elasticsearch